 The overall context of the smear can also be factored in; e.g, nRBCs would be expected to accompany marked polychromasia (regenerative response).
 This is not true of camelids and cats, where nRBC are frequently seen in blood in various situations, not only regenerative anemias.

-The following table can be used as a guideline to distinguish large reactive from neoplastic hematopoietic cells (“blasts”).
-The latter are not seen in normal animals but only in animals with hematopoietic neoplasia (acute leukemia, myelodysplastic syndrome, lymphoma).
-Note that differentiating reactive lymphocytes from leukemic “blasts” can be very difficult in animals with low numbers of problematic cells, so-called “big blue cells“.
+It is important to distinguish large reactive from neoplastic hematopoietic cells (“blasts”).
+The latter are not seen in normal animals but only in animals with hematopoietic neoplasia (acute leukemia, lymphoma with a leukemic phase or rarely in myelodysplastic syndrome).
+Note that differentiating reactive lymphocytes from leukemic “blasts” can be very difficult in animals with low numbers of problematic cells, so-called “big blue” cells.
 The presence of neoplastic cells indicates a leukemia, whereas reactive lymphocytes indicate antigenic stimulation (very different meanings).
 The reason we call the cells “blasts” is because we cannot conclusively determine their lineage by their morphologic features; other tools, such as immunophenotyping and cytochemical staining are required.
-Available in the Quick Reference Guide is a table that can be used to differentiate these “big blue cells”.
+For more information on how we distinguish between these two very different types of leukocytes in blood (reactive or neoplastic), refer to the “big blue” cell page.

 Monocytes are the leukocyte that is the most problematic for identification, because they can be fairly variable in size and appearance.
 They are often larger than neutrophils and are usually the largest leukocyte, but there are no consistent species differences.
 The nucleus can be round to kidney-shaped to pseudo-lobulated (can mimic a neutrophil).
 It can even occasionally be band-shaped, especially in dogs, and may be confused with band neutrophils.
 However, the chromatin of monocytes is less dense than neutrophils, and is described as lacey to slightly clumped.
 The cytoplasm is usually smooth and blue-grey and may contain a few variably-sized vacuoles, and occasionally a few very fine pink-red granules.
 Some, like the equine monocyte, resemble lymphocytes.
 The texture of cytoplasm in a monocyte is slightly grainy or coarse compared to lymphocyte cytoplasm, which is very smooth and glassy.